What Are the Best Indoor Playgrounds in Koh Samui?

 Location: Candy Land

 Right in the middle of Chaweng’s big shopping mall, this playground is a total lifesaver.
-It’s fully indoors (although there’s no AC), clean, and packed with fun: slides, tunnels, and climbing stuff.
+It’s fully indoors (though there’s no AC, worth knowing before you go), clean, and packed with fun: slides, tunnels, and climbing structures.

-We’ve used this one many times when we went shopping and the kids lost patience (or we did).
+We’ve used this one many times when we went shopping and the kids lost patience, or we did.
 You can grab a coffee or do a bit of shopping while the kids play.
-The nannies take them to the kids toilet nearby if they need to pee.
-And they call you if your child has had enough.
+The nannies take them to the nearby kids’ toilet if needed, and they’ll call you when your child is done or ready to go.

 9. Maya Kids Club (Maya Resort Samui)